p-ssanders/samsanders.dev/content/blog/spring-boot-on-kubernetes.md

 slack-talkers-dd85cb7d9-slmxz   1/1     Running   0          32s
 ```

-### Summary
+##  Summary

 Migrating a working Spring Boot web application to run on Kubernetes wasn't particularly difficult, but it felt unnecessary.
-The app already ran fine in a PCF/PAS or Heroku environment, just by pushing the source code to GitHub.
+The app already ran fine in a PCF/PAS or Heroku environment just by pushing the source code to GitHub.
 To run on Kubernetes I had to introduce infrastructure concerns into the app's source code which reminded me of the old days with Tomcat `web.xml` configurations.
 Why use a lower level of abstraction than what is available?
-I wouldn't for cloud-native applications like `slack-talkers`, however I could see Kubernetes as an easy way to lift & shift a non-cloud-native app.
+I wouldn't for cloud-native applications like `slack-talkers`, however I could see Kubernetes as a potentially easy way to lift & shift a non-cloud-native app.